 Would a reasonable investor's decision to buy, sell or hold securities of an investment fund likely be influenced or changed if the information in question was omitted or misstated?
 If so, the information is material.
-This concept of materiality is consistent with the financial reporting notion of materiality contained in the Handbook.
 In determining whether information is material, take into account both quantitative and qualitative factors.